tongzhu2022/Product-Review-Classifier/README.md

-# Text Classifier
+# Product Review Classifier
-- In this project I built a machine learning model that automatically classifies text as either being positive or negative<br>
+- In this project I built a machine learning model that automatically classifies review as either being positive or negative<br>
 - The training dataset come from Amazon reviews<br><br>

 - To begin, 2 classes are defined to make the code more readable